logdan/chezmoi/README.md

 3. Preview changes that `chezmoi` would make to your `$HOME`: `chezmoi diff`.

 4. Apply the changes: `chezmoi apply`.
-This will automatically install antigen and packages required for certain plugins using the [run_once_install-packages.sh](run_once_install-packages.sh) script.
+This will automatically install packages required for certain plugins using the [run_once_install-packages.sh](run_once_install-packages.sh) script.
 Upon the first launch, all packages will be installed and run

 5. Launch zsh: `exec zsh`.